 The Internet is today global in scale and supports applications that touch on virtually all aspects of society.
 The Internet has become a critical national resource for governments, a vital part of national infrastructure, and a key driver of socio-economic growth and development, among other drivers.

 Total global Internet users numbered some 2.4 billion by the start of 2012, among which, total mobile broadband subscribers amounted to 1.192 billion.
-The increased use of the Internet introduces additional applications in telecommunication/ICT services based on its highly advanced technology, e.g. the utilization of e-mail and text messaging, Voice over IP (VoIP), video and real-time TV (IPTV) over the Internet.
+The increased use of the Internet enables additional applications based on its highly advanced technology and end-to-end architecture, e.g. the utilization of e-mail and text messaging, applications that utilize many forms of Voice over IP (VoIP), streaming and real-time video, social networking, e-government, e-banking, search capabilities, e-books and TV (IPTV) over the Internet.
 By the end of 2011, there were some 135.4 million VoIP subscribers and 60 million IPTV subscribers worldwide (Point Topic, 2012).

 Table 2: Summary Statistics for High-Speed Connectivity